Deploying an Agent

 Configure an Agent

-In order to configure properly an Agent, we have to understand parameter groups that the Chart offers.
+In order to configure an Agent, we have to understand the parameter groups that the Helm Chart offers.

-Under the lensesAgent parameter there some key parameter groups that are used to setup HQ:
+Under the lensesAgent parameter there are some key parameter groups that are used to set up the connection to Lenses HQ:

 Moving forward, in the same order you can start configuring your Helm chart.